Create and work with issues

 Every issue has a lifecycle.
 In Jira Core, the lifecycle of an issue is managed by a workflow.
-A workflow consists of the issue statuses, like To Do, and the transitions between each status (Start progress, for example).
+A workflow consists of issue statuses—like To Do and Done—and the transitions between each status.
 In this step, you'll start working on your issue by transitioning it from To Do to In Progress.

-- Open the first issue you created (DT-1)
+- Select the first issue you created (DT-1)